-Born in Lancashire, she studied at the Yehudi Menuhin School and the Royal College of Music and was a prize-winner at the Leeds International Piano Competition 1978.
+Born in Lancashire, Kathryn studied at the Yehudi Menuhin School and the Royal College of Music.
 Her teachers included Nadia Boulanger, Vlado Perlemuter and Kendall Taylor.
-In addition to her busy career as a performer, she is a visiting professor at the Royal Academy of Music in London and was recently made an Honorary Member.

-Kathryn has been performing and recording with Yo-Yo Ma for nearly 30 years and together they regularly tour Europe, the USA, South America and the Far East.
-She has developed shared musical interests with an amazing array of performers and has always enjoyed collaborations with other musicians.
 With a vast repertoire, Kathryn has maintained a keen interest in contemporary music and has had many works written especially for her.
 In particular, her close musical relationship with the composer Graham Fitkin has led to 7 World premieres.
 She is a remarkable exponent of Tango and other Latin dance music, reflected in her collaboration with Yo-Yo Ma and leading South American musicians on the Grammy Award-winning Sony CD ‘Soul of the Tango’ and its successor ‘Obrigado Brazil’.
-In the recording studio she has created a large and eclectic body of work including concertos and solo repertoire; of particular note is her recording for Hyperion of the complete solo works by Fauré and the complete Kabalevsky Concertos for Chandos.
-Apart from her CDs with Yo-Yo Ma, she has also recorded with Truls Mørk, Christian Poltéra, the Hermitage String Trio, Guy Johnston, the Doric string quartet, Noriko Ogawa and Tine Thing Helseth, the BBC Philharmonic, London Symphony Orchestra, Royal Liverpool Philharmonic Orchestra and Tokyo Symphony Orchestra.
+In the recording studio she has created a large and eclectic body of work including concertos and solo repertoire.
+Of particular note is her recording for Hyperion of the complete solo works by Fauré and the complete Kabalevsky Concertos for Chandos.
+Apart from her CDs with Yo-Yo Ma, she has amongst others recorded with Truls Mørk, Christian Poltéra, Guy Johnston, the Doric String Quartet, Noriko Ogawa, Tine Thing Helseth, the BBC Philharmonic, London Symphony Orchestra, Royal Liverpool Philharmonic Orchestra and Tokyo Symphony Orchestra.

 Kathryn Stott has been the artistic vision behind several major festivals and concert series.
 ‘Piano 2000’ and ‘Piano 2003’ ( Bridgewater Hall, Manchester) established her reputation as an astute programmer; and following the earlier ‘Fauré and the French Connection’ she was appointed Chevalier dans l’Ordre des Arts et Lettres by the French Government.
-From 2009 - 2014 she is Artistic Director of the Manchester Chamber Concerts Society and was Guest Artistic Director of Incontri in Terra di Siena in 2010 and 2011.
-This season, Kathryn will be curating a series of 6 concerts called ‘Dance!’ for Leeds International Concerts.
+From 2009 - 2014 she was Artistic Director of the Manchester Chamber Concerts Society and was Guest Artistic Director of Incontri in Terra di Siena in 2010 and 2011.
+Kathryn curated a series of 6 concerts called ‘Dance!’ for Leeds International Concerts in 2014.